 And you know these answers already.
-Most of the people who come to see me are there because they can’t make themselves do the things they know are right.
+Most of the people who come to see me are there because they can’t make themselves do the things they know are right for them.

-They really want to most of the time.
+They really want to, most of the time.
 The intention is present but the attention is wavering because there’s blocked energy.
 The hose isn’t connected.
-And without a steady source of power, you can’t fuel the change to your brain chemistry — your shen — that’s required to redirect your shen.
+And without a steady source of power, you can’t fuel the change to your brain chemistry — your shen — that’s required to redirect your qi.

 So How Do You Connect the Hose?